wesleycosta/orangotango/README.md

 ---

+Orangotango's microservices, implemented in .NET, are designed using a Hexagonal / Event-Driven Architecture (EDA).
+The system emphasizes responsibility separation, adhering to SOLID, Clean Code, and Domain-Driven Design (DDD) principles.
+The microservices are organized into distinct layers:

+1. **Presentation Layer**: Includes a Web API with controllers and input models (DTOs) defining endpoint contracts.

+2. **Application Layer**: Consists of Command Handlers, Mappers, Results, and Services.

+3. **Domain Layer**: Comprises Entities, Commands, Validations, and Repository Abstractions.

+4. **Infrastructure Layer**: Implements Repositories, the EF Context, and a Messaging Bus.

+### Design Patterns and Principles

+- Hexagonal / Event-Driven Architecture (EDA).
+- CQRS (Command Query Responsibility Segregation), DDD, SOLID, and Clean Code principles.
+- Service Layer, Repository Pattern, Notification Pattern, and Unit Of Work.
+- Resilience best practices including Retry Pattern, Circuit Breaker, and Exponential Backoff.

 Feel free to contribute to this project.
 For more information, refer to the individual repositories of each project.

 ## How to Contribute